Genes in the Environment impact

 GEN researchers contribute to and lead partnerships that are essential to achieve the full commercial and academic impact of our research, including:

-1. Joint activities with public-good and commercial crop improvement organisations, including interactions with breeders and agricultural biotechnological industries.
+1. Joint activities with public-good and commercial crop improvement organisations

-To address this issue GEN scientists participate in various public dissemination activities to enhance the understanding of relevant science and continue to engage in the ongoing public dialog to understand public concerns about our work and how the outcomes of our work benefit different stakeholders.
+To address this issue GEN scientists participate in activities to enhance the understanding of relevant science and continue to engage in the ongoing public dialogue to understand public concerns about our work and how the outcomes of our work benefit different stakeholders.

 Feedback from public engagement is reflected in our research planning and activities to ensure GEN research is aligned with public expectations.